Speicherstadt

 • Wandbereiterbrücke

-• Kornhausbrücke (towards city)
+• Kornhausbrücke (to the city)

-• Jungfernbrücke (towards city)
+• Jungfernbrücke (to the city)

 • Kannengießerbrücke